Lady of Quality: Plot summary

-Annis's brother, Sir Geoffrey Wychwood, hears rumours of her developing relationship with Carleton and sends his wife and children to Bath to discourage Carleton.
-Soon after their arrival members of the household contract influenza, and Annis nurses them until she too becomes infected.
-When Carleton hears that Annis is seriously ill he returns to Bath, arriving on the first day that she is able to get out of bed.
-Annis agrees to marry Carleton, despite the objections of her brother.
+Annis's brother, Sir Geoffrey, has heard rumours of her developing relationship with Carleton and seeks to hinder it by sending his wife and children to stay with her.
+Soon after their arrival, members of the household contract influenza, and Annis nurses them until she too becomes infected.
+When Carleton hears that Annis is seriously ill, he returns to Bath, arriving on the first day that she is able to get out of bed, and roughly insists that she marry him.
+However, their tender tryst is continually interrupted.
+A maid brings in barley water and is sent to fetch Burgundy wine instead.
+Then Miss Farlow bursts in to protect her companion's virtue and has to be forcibly ejected by Carleton.
+Finally, Sir Geoffrey arrives at the house, but accuses Miss Farlow of being an "infernal gabster" and drunk when she comes to him with her tales.